Jarred Kelenic

-Jarred Robert Kelenic (/ˈkɛlnɪk/ KEL-nik; born July 16, 1999) is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Seattle Mariners and Atlanta Braves.
+Jarred Robert Kelenic (/ˈkɛlnɪk/ KEL-nik; born July 16, 1999) is an American professional baseball outfielder in the New York Yankees organization.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Atlanta Braves, Chicago White Sox, and Texas Rangers.
 He was drafted in the first round of the 2018 MLB draft by the New York Mets and was traded to the Mariners later that year.
 He made his MLB debut in 2021 with the Mariners.
 Seattle traded him to Atlanta after the 2023 season.

 Amateur career

 Kelenic attended Waukesha West High School in Waukesha, Wisconsin.
 In 2016, he was named MVP of USA Baseball's U-18 team that won gold at the Pan American Games.
 He committed to play college baseball at the University of Louisville.

 In July 2017, Kelenic participated in the High School Home Run Derby at Marlins Park.
 Later that month, he played in the Under Armour All-America Baseball Game.
 He again played for the U.S. under-18 team in 2017 and won a gold medal for the second consecutive year.